Irvine’s Housing Crisis – How Housing Insecurity Is Affecting Both Students and Residents in Irvine

 However, the ordinance was not passed and is currently undergoing amendments.
 It not only violated the “Fair Housing Act,” but also brought up the question of whether the government can deem certain people able to live in the same household.

-“The government can reasonably restrict the number of people living in a facility, whether or not the government can restrict it by relations or not related is a very difficult question,” said UC Irvine Clinical Professor of Law Robert Solomon.
+“The government can reasonably restrict the number of people living in a facility, whether or not the government can restrict it by relations or not related is a very difficult question,” said UCIClinical Professor of Law Robert Solomon.
 “We are in a changing environment where that is less likely to be accepted than it has been in the past.
-So, the notion of marriage as a reasonable standard on which government can base its policies is disappearing and will continue to disappear.”
+So, the notion of marriage as a reasonable standard on which the government can base its policies is disappearing and will continue to disappear.”

 According to Solomon, the government should only restrict zoning to size, structure, safety and reasonable occupancy by number rather than determining what constitutes people who live there.